NuGet/NuGetDocs/NuGet.Docs/Consume/Package-Manager-Console-PowerShell-Reference.md

         Required: false

-    <strong>-PageSize</strong>
-        Used with -ListAvailable.
-When specified, paging will be enabled to display the list of packages.
+    <strong>-ExactMatch</strong>
+        Indicates whether to return packages with the exact packageID (case-insensitive).

         Required: false
 </pre>
 **Examples**

-    PM> Get-Package
+    PM> Find-Package Elmah

-Returns the packages installed in the entire solution.
+Returns packages with the keyword Elmah available from the package source.

-    PM> Get-Package -ListAvailable
+    PM> Get-Package jquery -AllVersions -ExactMatch

-Returns a list of packages available online in the current package source.
+Returns jquery package with all versions available from the package source.

-    PM> Get-Package -ListAvailable -Filter Ninject

-Returns a list of packages available online in the current package source in the page size of 20.

-    PM> Get-Package -ListAvailable -PageSize 20

-Returns a list of packages available online using "Ninject" as a search term.

-    PS> Get-Package -Updates
+    PM> Find-Package EntityFramework -version 6.1.1

-Returns a list of packages installed in the entire solution that have updates available in the current package source.
+Returns packages with the keyword EntityFramework and version 6.1.1 from the package source.

-    PM> Get-Package -Recent

-Returns a list of recently installed packages.

 ## Get-Package
 Gets the set of packages available from the local repository folder.
 Use the -ListAvailable flag to list packages available from the online package source.